Umuzi-org/tech-department/content/projects/kotlin/project-7/interacting-with-recyclerview-items/_index.md

 - Open SleepTrackerFragment.kt.

 - In onCreateView(), right above the declaration of manager, add code to observe the new navigateToSleepDetail LiveData.
 When navigateToSleepDetail changes, navigate to the SleepDetailFragment, passing in the night, then call onSleepDetailNavigated() afterwards.
-Since you 've done this before in a previous codelab, here is the code:
+Since you 've done this before in a previous project, here is the code:

 ```
 sleepTrackerViewModel.navigateToSleepDetail.observe(this, Observer { night ->